szoftveres/RF_instruments/vna/README.md

 The [DSP / controller board](https://github.com/szoftveres/RF_instruments/tree/main/dsp_stm32H7) (schematics [here](https://github.com/szoftveres/RF_instruments/tree/main/dsp_stm32H7/schematics.pdf)) samples both (reference and measurement) IF signals simultaneously at 80 ksps with its two 16-bit ADCs.
 The IFs are down-converted in the digital domain by two complex mixers (a lookup-table based DDS generates the 10 kHz LO for the digital mixers) and 800 samples are accumulated.
 When a full acquisition cycle is completed, the result (complex reference- and measured baseband values) is sent to the host PC for further processing.
 Since the 20 MHz reference clock is shared between the RF PLLs and the microcontroller, there's always a perfect phase coherence between the analog IF signal, the ADC clock and the DDS.
 The DSP / controller board is also responsile for controlling the RF board via SPI bus and GPIO.
 The board is running this [OS](https://github.com/szoftveres/RF_instruments/tree/main/os), therefore implementing its services.

 The [host software](https://github.com/szoftveres/RF_Microwave/tree/main/instrctl/vna.m) is built on top of GNU Octave and my [RF toolkit library](https://github.com/szoftveres/RF_Microwave/tree/main/RFlib), and is communicating with the DSP / controller board via UART.
-A benefit of doing the initial signal processing on the DSP / controller board is that only several bytes need to be transferred via the UART per each measurement point, hence the baud rate is not a factor.
+A benefit of doing the initial signal processing on the DSP / controller board is that only several bytes need to be transferred via the UART per each measurement point, hence the low baud rate of the UART is not a factor.
 The drawback is that the individual samples are not available at the host, therefore some parameters (like the windowing function) can only be modified by changing the firmware.

 ### Calibration and Performance